podcast Emily Binder podcast Emily Binder

 050 - TD Ameritrade Alexa Skills: Brevity, Levity, and Familiarity - Dani Fava

 Voice is a powerful medium for a relationship-centric business like wealth management.
 In fact, one of the Flash Briefings that Dani Fava launched, TD Ameritrade for Advisors, just won the Custodians: Thought Leadership category of the 2019 Wealth Management Industry Awards.
-This daily briefing provides RIAs (Registered Investment Advisors) and financial advisors with tips on running their business and helping clients invest.
+This daily briefing provides RIAs and financial advisors with tips on running their business and helping clients invest.

 Play it everywhere: